G-funk: 1988–1992: Beginnings

-Mainstream
+1992–1997: Mainstream peak

-1992 was the breakout year for the genre, with Dr. Dre dropping his album The Chronic.
-The album was a massive success, having three top 40 singles: "Nuthin' but a 'G' Thang", the Eazy-E diss "Dre Day", and "Let Me Ride."
+The genre experienced a breakout year in 1992, with Dr. Dre dropping his album The Chronic.
+The album was a massive success.
+It had three top 40 singles: "Nuthin' but a 'G' Thang", the Eazy-E diss "Dre Day", and "Let Me Ride."
 It also reached No. 3 on the Billboard 200, and No. 1 on the Top R&B/Hip-Hop Albums chart.
-The album was eventually certified Triple Platinum by the RIAA in 1993 for selling three-million copies, it has also been selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
+The album was eventually certified Triple Platinum by the RIAA in 1993 for selling three-million copies; it has also been selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
 Though G-funk had previously existed, Dr. Dre's The Chronic is often seen as the beginning of the genre.

-The following year had numerous successful songs and albums, Ice Cube's songs "It Was a Good Day" and "Check Yo Self" both made it to the top 20, peaking at No. 15 and No. 20 respectively, and were both certified at least gold.
+The following year had numerous successful songs and albums, Ice Cube's songs "It Was a Good Day" and "Check Yo Self"; both made it to the top 20 (peaking at No. 15 and No. 20 respectively) and were both certified at least gold.
 "It Was a Good Day" is commonly placed high on best of lists for the genre, being considered "one of the best G-Funk tracks ever made".
-Snoop Dogg released his first album Doggystyle, which debuted at No. 1 on the Billboard 200, and contained the hits "Gin and Juice" and "What's My Name?", both songs reached No. 8 on the Hot 100.
+Snoop Dogg released his first album Doggystyle, which debuted at No. 1 on the Billboard 200.
+The album contained the hits "Gin and Juice" and "What's My Name?"; both songs reached No. 8 on the Hot 100.
 The album was certified Quadruple Platinum, and both singles were certified gold.
 Eazy-E released the G-funk-influenced album It's On (Dr. Dre) 187um Killa, which reached No. 5 on the Billboard 200, and contained the No. 42 hit "Real Muthaphuckkin G's", which was made as a response to Dre's song "Dre Day" from the previous year.